DoctorWkt/alic/Part_14/Readme.md

   <struct>->is_const= <other struct>->is_const;
 ```

-One interesting one is in `postfix_variable()` in [parser.c](parser.c) when we have to protect a single struct instead of the whole struct: in this case we *don't* "bubble up" the underlying symbol's `const` attribute:
+One interesting one is in `postfix_variable()` in [parser.c](parser.c) when we have to protect a single struct member instead of the whole struct: in this case we *don't* "bubble up" the underlying symbol's `const` attribute:

 ```
       // If the member is marked const, set this node's const